Abhivision/aws/README.md

       - Install everything from install.R
       - Run initial.sh first and then run.sh (this will run r codes) (Command to run R file : Rscript filename)
+- Run job.sh with run.sh (in rRobo : now failing)